openbridge/embedded-api/embed-cli/README.md

 - Creating and listing data pipeline jobs
 - Checking health reports
-- Retrieving acount and user information
+- Retrieving account and user information
 - Getting product metadata

- The `embed-cli` packaged as a Docker based tool provides a packaged, easy-to-run collection of API operations.
-By containerizing `embed-cli`, you avoid installing dependencies locally and ensure that the runtime environment is consistent across different systems.
+The CLI can be run either directly from the shell or packaged as a Docker-based tool.
+Docker provides a consistent runtime, but it is not required for local usage.

 ## `embed-cli` Features